dstdev/base-cluster-docs/docs/jobs/troubleshooting.md

 ???
 "How do I find which Slurm accounts I am part of?"

-    You can use the `iris` command line interface to [iris](https://iris.nersc.gov/) to retrieve user details.
-    The first column **Project** is all the Slurm accounts a user is associated with.

     In this example, the current user is part of two accounts `nstaff` and `m3503`.